FIRE Portfolio: Pick One of Those and Retire Early

 VT Vanguard Total World Stock ETF 100%

-What most people actually consider the basic recommendation is the Three-Fund Portfolio, originally proposed by Taylor Larimore in his book.
+What most people consider the basic recommendation is the famouns lazy Three-Fund Portfolio, originally proposed by Taylor Larimore in his book.
 This portfolio includes three types of assets to ensure a balance of growth, diversification, and risk management: U.S. stocks, international stocks, and bonds.
+Since it’s very popular in the Bogleheads community2, usually contain low-cost Vanguard ETFs or mutual funds.
+Here is an example of the 3-fund portfolio allocation:

 VTI Vanguard Total Stock Market ETF 40%